Carring10/My-Portfolio/README.md

 ## Description

 This is my personal portfolio, probably the first of many.
-There is still a lot I'd like to add and to tweak, but at my current level I gave it my all.
+There is still a lot I'd like to add and to tweak, but at my current level it's the best I can do.

 ## Preview